- Be five years or more post-training and licensure in his or her chosen health profession.

 - Be sponsored by an applicant organization.

-- Consist of two to five licensed professionals (who all meet the individual requirements above) representing two or more disciplines (e.g., a team with a dentist, social worker, and nurse).
+- Consist of three to five licensed professionals (who all meet the individual requirements above) representing two or more disciplines (e.g., a team with a dentist, social worker, and nurse).

 - Have at least one team member who has a terminal degree for practice in his or her health-related field.